Introduction

 Tips for Preventing Glass Damage

-• Avoid slamming doors or windows with glass panels.
+• Avoid slamming glass doors or windows.

 Clear Signs You Shouldn’t Ignore Glass Damage